-As part of our Internal Medicine Residency Program, Dr. Delaram Moazami, core faculty and director of Ambulatory Clinics at Capital Health, has assumed the lead role of addressing resident wellness.
-She began the Wellness Curriculum in 2013 and some of the components include:
+Delaram Moazami MD, Director of Ambulatory Clinics & Core Faculty has taken the lead in addressing Resident Wellbeing.
+She began the Wellbeing Curriculum in 2013 and some of the components include:

-- Monthly Resident Well-Being Series at Noon Conference – This is a combination of didactic sessions and interactive group activities designed to bring resident wellness to the forefront and give residents a safe environment to discuss wellness issues.
+- Resident Wellbeing Series at Noon Conference – this is a combination of didactic sessions and interactive group activities designed to bring resident wellbeing to the forefront and give residents a safe environment to discuss issues.

-- We administer the Maslach Burnout Inventory and provide individual results to each resident.
+- We administer the Maslach Burnout Inventory and providing individual results to each resident.

 - We host interactive group activities such as the Value Auction Game and Reflections on Thankfulness.

 - Quarterly class meetings where each class has the opportunity to discuss the important topics related to their level of training and share their experiences.